w3c/wai-about-wai/_about/update.md

 To learn about contributing to this work generally, **see [[Participating in WAI]](/about/participating/)**.

+We are particulalry seeking contributions through:
+* @@ EOWG
+* @@ FAST TF
+* ...

 Links to each Working Group's "How to Participate" page are in the [Participating in Working Groups section](/about/participating/#WGs).
 If you are interested in a Task Force, see participation information for the parent Working Group.

 We also offer ideas for [Promoting and Implementing Web Accessibility](https://www.w3.org/WAI/about/participating/#promoting-and-implementing-web-accessibility).